Green Shopping List

 We encourage you to make environmentally conscious choices when purchasing household or office items.
 Check out some of our suggestions below.

-- Mini-fridge: Consider sharing with a roommates/workmates and be sure it’s an Energy Star fridge.
+- Mini-fridge: Consider sharing with a roommates/workmates and be sure it’s an Energy Star-rated fridge.

-- Laptops, printers, and other electronics: When purchasing TVs, DVD players, and microwaves look for Energy Star products or the EPEAT certification.
+- Laptops, printers, and other electronics: When purchasing TVs, DVD players, and microwaves look for Energy Star-rated products or EPEAT certification.
 Before you buy a new printer, see if you can share with roommates/workmates and make sure it has a sleep mode option and can print double-sided.

-- Smart strips and power strips: Power strips and SMART strips are a great way to make it easy to save energy by switching off electronics and chargers when they aren’t in use.
-SMART strips allow you to turn off certain electronics together, while power strips allow you to turn off everything at once.
+- Smart strips and power strips: Power strips and smart strips are a great way to make it easy to save energy by switching off electronics and chargers when they aren’t in use.
+Learn the difference between smart strips and power strips.

 - Irons: You would be surprised how many irons and ironing boards we find in the move-out donation boxes at the end of the year!
 Before purchasing these items, check if you can borrow them from your roommate(s) or friends.